DevCicadaQ/CursorVIPFeedback/FAQ.md

 Without meeting these requirements, Cursor VIP may work incorrectly or fail to launch at all.

 ## Too many free trial accounts used on this machine.
-Please upgrade to pro.
-We have this limit in place to prevent abuse.
-Please let us know if you believe this is a mistake.

 Cursor VIP automatically resolves this issue without requiring any additional actions on your part.